abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 ## Enums and Chars

-- *Enums*: Allows the programmer to define a variable and specify the valid values that could be stored into varibles.
+- *Enums*: Allows the programmer to define a variable and specify the valid values that could be stored into variables.

     - Can create a variable named "myColor" and it can only contain one of the primary color.